COVID-19 Update from September 16th, 2022

 - All buildings belonging to PLUS are accessible to all persons during the normal operating hours.

-- The Department for International Relations can be reached during the published opening hours.
+- The International Relations Office can be reached during the published opening hours.
 We recommend that you schedule an appointment in advance via E-Mail.

 - You may continue to use our WebEx-OfficeHours.